Income Tax calculator

 - How to calculate Gross Income Taxable?

-- Which types of income are not a component of Gross Taxable Income?
+- Which types of income are not components of Gross Taxable Income?

 - From the Gross Taxable Income what types of deductions are permitted?